dougeby/IntuneDocs/InTuneDocs/PlanDesign/plan-for-app-deployment-in-microsoft-intune.md

     > [!TIP]
     > For iOS devices that are not in supervised mode, and for all Android devices, the user must accept the app offer before it is installed.
     >
     > You can no longer create new app deployments to iOS devices running an operating system earlier than iOS 7.1.
-Any existing app deployments to devices running an earlier operating system than iOS 7.1 will continue to work and be managed by [!INCLUDE[wit_nextref](./includes/wit_nextref_md.md)].
+Any existing app deployments to devices running an earlier operating system than iOS 7.1 will continue to work and be managed by Intune.

 -   **Available install** – The app is displayed in the company portal, and end-users can install it on-demand.